Store Locator

 Tips for travelling during Golden Week

 • Book in advance.
-We cannot stress this enough—transport, hotels, and even some restaurants fill up fast.
+It’s important to remember that transport, hotels, and even some restaurants book up quickly.

 • Avoid major travel days.
-April 29 and May 3 for outbound trips, and May 5 for returns—these are peak chaos.
+April 29 and May 3 are the busiest days for outbound trips, and May 5 is the worst for returns.

 • Get a rail pass (if eligible).
 The JR Pass can save you money and time, especially if you’re covering long distances.